EstelleRD/metabric_breast_cancer_survival/README.md

 - Findings derive from a single cohort; external validation (e.g. TCGA-BRCA) was not performed.
 - Dichotomisation of survival at five years discards time-to-event information that a survival model would retain.

-## Data and code availability
+## References, data and code availability

 METABRIC data: Curtis et al. (*Nature*, 2012) and Pereira et al. (*Nature Communications*, 2016), accessed via cBioPortal (Cerami et al. 2012; Gao et al. 2013).
 The PAM50 signature: Parker et al. (*Journal of Clinical Oncology*, 2009).
 The Nottingham Prognostic Index: Galea et al. (1992).
 Methods: XGBoost (Chen & Guestrin, 2016) and SHAP (Lundberg & Lee, 2017).
-Analysis code is provided in this repository; data must be obtained from cBioPortal as described in [`data/README.md`](data/README.md).
+Analysis code is provided in this repository; data must be obtained from cBioPortal.

-## License and author

-Code is released under the MIT License (see [`LICENSE`](LICENSE)).
-METABRIC data are subject to the terms of their original providers and are not redistributed here.

 **EstelleRD**